 Range Rover Evoque

 Boasting all the Range Rover qualities and advanced technology, the sleek Evoque may be a compact model but it’s very big on performance and handling.
 And there’s no let up with this vehicle’s off-roading prowess either.
-In addition, the all-new second generation model really raises the bar to a whole new level.
+In addition, the all-new second generation model is available in plug-in hybrid EV guise.

 The goodBeautifully designed with dynamic handling to match